jspecify/jspecify/docs/user-guide.md

 ## Java variables are references

-In Java, all variables, except primitives like `int`, are references.
-We often think of `String x;` as meaning "`x` is a `String`", but actually it means "`x` is a _reference_ to a `String`".
-One important difference between these two views is that `x` can also be null.
-The goal of JSpecify is to move towards a world where `String x;` means "`x` is a reference to an actual string", and if you want a reference that might be null then you write `@Nullable String x;`.
+In Java, all non-primitive variables are references.
+We often think of `String x` as meaning "`x` is a `String`", but actually it means "`x` is a _reference_, either null or a reference to a string object".

+JSpecify includes a `@NullMarked` annotation.
+In code covered by that annotation, `String x` means "`x` is a reference to a string object", and `@Nullable String x` means "`x` is either null or a reference to a string object"

 ## Types and nullness

-In the JSpecify world, most references have one of three possible properties regarding nullness:
+Each reference can have one of three possible properties regarding nullness:

-1. They can be null.
+1. JSpecify annotations indicate that it can be null.
-2. They can't be null.
+2. JSpecify annotations indicate that it can't be null.
-3. We don't know if they can be null or not.
+3. JSpecify annotations don't indicate whether it can be null.

-If `x` is a reference of a certain type, then if `x` can be null, `x.toString()` is unsafe because it could produce a NullPointerException.
-If `x` can't be null, `x.toString()` can never produce a NullPointerException.
-And if we don't know whether `x` can be null or not, `x.toString()` might or might not be unsafe.
+For a given reference `x`, if `x` can be null then `x.getClass()` is unsafe because it could produce a NullPointerException.
+If `x` can't be null, `x.getClass()` can never produce a NullPointerException.
+If JSpecify annotations haven't said whether `x` can be null or not, we don't know whether `x.getClass()` is safe (at least as far as JSpecify is concerned).

 There are two JSpecify annotations that indicate these properties:
-* `@Nullable` applied to a type denotes a reference of that type that can be null.
+* `@Nullable` applied to a type means a reference of that type that can be null.
-* `@NullMarked` applied to a module, class, or package means that a reference in that scope can't be null unless its type is explicitly marked `@Nullable`.
+* `@NullMarked` applied to a module, package, or class means that a reference in that scope can't be null unless its type is explicitly marked `@Nullable`.
 (Below we will see that there are some exceptions to this for [local variables](#local-variables) and [type variables](#defining-generics).)

-If a type is not explicitly marked `@Nullable` and is not inside a `@NullMarked` class or package, then we don't know if references of that type can be null or not.

 The notion of "can't be null" should really be read with a footnote that says "if all the code in question is `@NullMarked`".
 For example, if you have some code